 Growing up, the internet wasn’t even a thing.
 We know that dates us, but it also made us pretty good at using books to find information.
 Each week we would head down to our school library where we would learn some new skill like using a card catalog, reading an index or finding information is that giant set of encyclopedias.

 Now, most schools don’t have a card catalog, lots don’t have encyclopedias and some have even tossed out the very helpful librarian.
 School money is no longer spent on library books as more and more technology is purchased and needs to be replaced.
 If you’re lucky enough to still have a librarian, you have an untapped resource.
 You should read our post: Research Skills: The Library for more ways to put that library to use.

 We’re all for technology, but books serve a very specific purpose-text features.
 Now, if you want more information about that, we recommend you read our post How to Teach Research Skills With Text Features for more information about how you can teach these in your classroom.

 If you have technology…

 Just having the devices in your classroom will not teach your students how to find information.
-It’s important to show students how to use search engines, figure out if information is accurate or not, or even how to use them safely.
+It’s important to show students how to use search engines, figure out if the information is accurate or not, or even how to use them safely.
 We have more information in this post How to Teach Research Skills With Google Search and in our Online Safety and Digital Citizenship lesson plans.

 We needed a way to combine the use of books with the use of technology so students could learn to search for information quickly and accurately.
 It needed to be something that students could combine what we teach in class with the skills they can apply on their own.